 Identifying the personal traits or tendencies which played into your mistake will add another layer of complexity and depth to your story, demonstrating to the adcom that you have the maturity, self-awareness, and insight to understand any shortcomings, and better navigate future problems.

-This is another essay asking what you learned from a specific situation (a thread that runs strongly through all the essays in the Cambridge Judge application).
+This is another essay asking what you learned from a specific situation (a thread that runs strongly through all the Cambridge Judge essays).
 Understanding how you have worked in previous teams is a key indicator to an adcom of how you will perform at b-school, where you regularly need to collaborate with classmates on project work, case studies and presentations.

 Calling out a specific example here requires some thought.
 It’s likely at this point that you will have worked on a number of teams in school and in your career.
 Given the previous essay is work-based, this could be a good opportunity to discuss other successful teams you’ve been a part of.
 If you have a passion for team sports or made a strong contribution to a team at university, this could be the place to bring those experiences to the forefront.